 We'll take you through the process of making one of these boxes, which you can repeat as many times as necessary.
 Make enough for the whole year or just get some yarn you love but haven't yet worked with into your rotation.

 The first step, then, is finding the yarn you want to use in your project box and figuring out what you have.

-For an example, I picked this lovely Ella Rae Kamelsoft (which has been discontinued).
-I have five balls at 88 yards each, or 440 yards total.
+For an example, we picked a lovely Ella Rae Kamelsoft (which has been discontinued).

 It's also good to know that this is a slightly heavy, worsted weight (the ball band calls for size 9 US needles), and it's a blend of 75 percent merino and 25 percent camel.

-If a yarn has been in your stash for a long time and doesn't have a label anymore, you may not have all this information, but there are ways to measure your yardage at least, and you can use a wraps per inch tool to determine the yarn weight.Continue to 2 of 3 below.
+If a yarn has been in your stash for a long time and doesn't have a label anymore, you may not have all this information, but there are ways to measure your yardage at least.
+You can use a wraps per inch tool to determine the yarn weight.Continue to 2 of 3 below.

 02 of 03